 However, as a result, a growing population leads to an increase in aggregate savings, known as the growth effect.
 The dependency effect generally implies a negative relationship between rapid population growth and savings.
-The growth effect, on the other hand, implies a positive relation to these factors.
+The growth effect, on the other hand, means a positive relation to these factors.

 Greece’s role as a member state of the EU-19 is at stake, with the country having to exit the Euro.
 If the country is to leave the euro, a new drachma, Greece’s currency, would be worth less than a euro, with speculations saying that the drachma may be devalued by 50 percent leading to costs of imports skyrocketing and also further soaring inflation (CNN Money, 2015).

-The economy of Greece has already shrunk by 25 percent, with unemployment rising to record levels, which will be discussed in the paper's further sections.
+The economy of Greece has already shrunk by 25 percent, with unemployment rising to record levels, which will be discussed in the paper’s different sections.
 One in two young people are currently without work; wages and pensions have been cut, and many small and medium businesses have closed (CNN Money, 2015).

 Aside from the terrible economic impacts of the crisis on Greece, various social implications have arisen.
-According to Hope (2012), it was reported that 20,000 Greeks were made homeless during 2012 and about 20 percent of shops in the historic centre of Athens have became abandoned.
+According to Hope (2012), it was reported that 20,000 Greeks were made homeless during 2012 and about 20 percent of shops in the historic centre of Athens have become abandoned.